AdobeDocs/experience-manager-65.sv-SE/help/assets/launch.md

 ![image2019-7-10_20-41-52](assets/image2019-7-10_20-41-52.png)

 Det är dock möjligt att använda en alternativ metod och åsidosätta skapande av dataelement.
-Du kan direkt referera till ett argument från en Dynamic Media Viewer-händelse genom att ange det fullständiga, kvalificerade namnet på händelseargumentet i **[!UICONTROL värdeindatafältet]** för variabeltilldelningen i Analytics, omgivet av procenttecken (%).
-Exempel:
+You can directly reference an argument from a Dynamic Media Viewer event by entering the fully qualified name of the event argument in the **[!UICONTROL value]** input field of the Analytics variable assignment, surrounded by percent (%) signs.
+Till exempel,

 `%event.detail.dm.LOAD.asset%`